riscv-admin/vector/docs/sparse/README.md

 (If we were dealing exclusively with sparse matrices, $\mathbf{L}(\mathbf{A})$ would uniquely define $\mathbf{A}$.
 Because we will operate with both sparse and dense matrices, we need the $M$ and $N$ parameters.)

-> Example: consider the matrix
+> Example: consider the sparse matrix
 > ```math
 > \mathbf{A} = \left\langle \mathbb{R}, 4, 3, \left\{ (0, 0, 1.0), (0, 2, 0.5), (1, 1, 3.1), (1, 2, 0.0), (2, 0, 2.0), (2, 1, 1.0), (3,2, 5.0) \right\} \right\rangle.
 > ```